cnlog/ImeStudy/README.md

 Korean people uses Korean keyboards.
 Japanese user doesn't want to use English keyboard to input Japanese text.

+## What is Chinese?

+That is Asian people and/or languages, that is mainly living in the continent of Far East.
+They are great.
+They built Great Wall.
+Anyway they are so great.
+Many Chinese are not Japanese nor Korean.

+## What is Japanese?

+That is Asian people and/or languages, that is mainly living in the islands of Far East.
+They are small but built an empire and had invaded the Asian countries.
+Many Japanese are not Chinese nor Korean.

+## What is Korean?

+That is Asian people and/or language in the peninsula of Far East.
+They likes Kimchi.
+They are promoting K-POP.
+Many Korean are not Chinese nor Japanese.

 ## What is Zenkaku or Hankaku?

 A Hankaku (半角) character is a single-byte character.